VKaliadchyk/pixabay-demo/README.md

 # Potential Improvements:
 - Implement pagination for smoother browsing
 - Enhance test coverage for robustness
+- Enhance the NavigationManager logic to effectively integrate with the NavHostController

 # Comments:
 - In the absence of specific caching requirements, I introduced a flexible interface with an